mckellwoodland/radfid/README.md

                         "InceptionV3".
   -d DATASET, --dataset DATASET
                         Specify which dataset the feature extractor should be trained on.
 Options: "RadImageNet", "ImageNet".
 Defaults to "RadImageNet".
+  -m MODEL_DIR, --model_dir MODEL_DIR
+                        Specify the path to the folder that contains the RadImageNet-pretrained models in TensorFlow.
+Required if the dataset to be evaluated is RadImageNet.
   -g GPU_NODE, --gpu_node GPU_NODE
                         Specify the GPU node.
 Defaults to 0.
   -s IMG_SIZE, --img_size IMG_SIZE